Skip to main content

 The user then decides whether they want to accept this suggestion.
 If they do accept, they give their permission for encryption to be enabled.

-To activate Adaptive Security for websites, our app sends anonymous requests to the Kaspersky cloud-based reputation server to get verdicts about sensitive websites.
-After our app receives a verdict for website, it deletes all data related to the request.
+To activate Adaptive Security for websites, our app sends anonymous requests to the Kaspersky cloud-based reputation server to get verdicts about websites.
+After our app receives a verdict for a website, it deletes all data related to the request.

 Q: How do you ensure data integrity?